CaptainBluBlu/CaptainBluBlu/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=CaptainBluBlu&label=Profile%20views&color=0e75b6&style=flat" alt="khorzhenwin" /> </p>

-- 😄 Phang Zhen?
-That's my name too
+- 😄 My name is Lim Phang Zhen

-- 🔭 I’m currently working on [my personal website](https://limphangzhen.me)

 - 🌱 Developer / Data Analyst

-- 💻 Used to be in the field of software engineering but transition to data science and artificial intelligence to learn more nerd stuff
+- 💻 Used to be in the field of software engineering but transition to data science and artificial intelligence to learn more about data and how it impacts the world

 - 🤓 Studied Dimploma in ICT (software engineering) in APU, Studying CS specialism in AI and DS in Taylor's University